The original purpose of the tdm

 IV) USING THE MARSEILLE TAROT TO FOLLOW THE PATH OF JESUS CHRIST

-As seen earlier, the neoplatonist christian gnostic philosophy is not just about believing, it is an inner spiritual practice that leads to a self transformation.
+As seen earlier, the neoplatonist christian philosophy is not just about believing, it is an inner spiritual practice that leads to a self transformation.

 That’s why students of the Plato Academy of Firenze did not simply have to memorize lessons, they had to experiment the holy presence of Jesus Christ inside of them to escape from the prison of the material world.

 In that spiritual context, the Marseille tarot may have been used as a map illustrated in 22 steps to exepriement that divine presence inside of them.
-Well used, this map could help students to access the gnosis, that is not just about an intellectual understanding of the divine but more about an awakening of the mind, a comprehension that goes far beyond the soul, to the spirit.
+Well used, this map could help students to access God, that is not just about an intellectual understanding of the divine but more about an awakening of the mind, a comprehension that goes far beyond the soul, to the spirit.

 That’s why it is more likely that the Marseille tarot has originally been used as an introspective and a meditation tool and not a divination tool.